tailosinc/vl53l0x-linux/README.md

 ### Single ranging mode, single sensor
 `examples/singleMinimal.cpp` shows the minimal working example.

-`examples/single.cpp` shows how to use a single sensor in single ranging mode in more detail and with proper commentary on what's going on.
+`examples/single.cpp` (NOTE: requires update to i2cdev) shows how to use a single sensor in single ranging mode in more detail and with proper commentary on what's going on.

 ### Single ranging mode, multiple sensors
-`examples/singleMultipleSensors.cpp` shows how to use multiple sensors at once in single ranging mode.
+`examples/singleMultipleSensors.cpp` (NOTE: requires update to i2cdev) shows how to use multiple sensors at once in single ranging mode.

 ### Continuous ranging mode, multiple sensors
 `examples/continuousMultipleSensors.cpp` shows how to use continuous ranging mode (with back-to-back measurements) while using multiple sensors at once.